|

 Pastors in Toronto just a week earlier.
 It was great to meet up with Richard Twiss of Wiconi International

-again and with Leonard John of Fairbanks,
+again and with Leonard John of I

 cannot forget to mention Corb and Jan Morgan –